srmadscience/jdbcwizard-pub/README.md

 # How is it organized?

 * Each directory is named after the matching Oracle or DB2 version.
-* The doc directory contains javadoc pages
+* The doc directory contains javadoc pages for Oracle 12.1, which was the last version I worked on.
+As a rule new features were added over time.
+But there are cases where driver behavior changed between versions.

 # Can I use it?

 Yes.